AndrewJ1234/Pong-Game/README.md

 # pongGame

 ## Overview
-pongGame is a simplified version of the classic Pong game.
+My Pong game is a simplified version of the classic Pong game.
 This project is implemented in Java and uses the Processing library for graphics and animation.

 ## Features
 - Two-player mode